-The Company considers that practices comply with 26 of the ASX best practice recommendations as at 31 December 2014.
-The Company considers that its recommendations comply with the best practice recommendations, other than recommendations 4.2 and 8.3.
+The Company considers that practices comply with 26 of the ASX best practice recommendations as at 31 December 2015.
+The Company considers that its recommendations comply with the best practice recommendations, other than recommendations 4.1(a) (i) and (ii), 7.1(a)(i) and 8.1(a)(i).
 Explanations for the departure are provided in this statement in section 3(a) and 5(a).
+Where there is non-compliance, this is primarily due to the current size, scale and nature of Cyclopharm's operations as it is uneconomic for smaller companies such as Cyclopharm to follow the same rules as Australia's largest listed companies.
 A checklist summarising this is set out in section 9 of this Statement.